 CD 534.
 Curriculum Development in Preschool Education.
 (3).
 Prerequisite, CD 334 or consent of instructor.
+Taken in conjunction with CD 538.
 Comparison, evaluation and application of various preschool curricula in a laboratory situation.
 Examination of research in preschool curricula; and a study of developmental testing.